 Small start.
 Start someplace.

 5. Adjust and understand

-Emotional wellbeing involves learning to correctly interpret, appraise, and convey feelings.
+Firstly, emotional wellbeing involves learning to correctly interpret, appraise, and convey feelings.
 Your emotion-management capacity not only enhances well-being and social relationships, it also helps resolve restricting habits including procrastination.

 Training the mind isn’t a straight path — it takes constant preparation and adaptation.
 If you’re frustrated, learn to control the rage.
 To behave more skillfully, you must let go of the feeling.

 Training can enhance your capacity, but don’t get discouraged when returning to overreacting mode.
 Patient, kind to yourself.